Skip to main content

 Current account: What should I pay attention to?

-How to choose the right checking account
+How to choose the right current account

 Consider monthly fees

-Although most banks nowadays offer an account for 0?, there are still outliers where a monthly amount is due.
-We therefore recommend thinking: What additional offers does this bank have that justify the monthly costs?
+Although most banks nowadays offer an account for €0, there are still outliers where a monthly fee is due.
+We therefore recommend thinking: what additional services does this bank offer that justify the monthly costs?

 Where and at what price can I withdraw money?